TLW's Fast Food Restaurantscope™ (Fast Food Restaurant Historyscope)

 On July 7, 1958 Internat.
 House of Pancakes (IHOP) breakfast chain is founded in Toluca Lake, Los Angeles, Calif. by Albert Kallis, Jerry Lapin, and Al Lapin, growing to 1,650 restaurants in the U.S. and Canada by 2015, with the slogan "Everything you love about breakfast".

 In 1958 Wichita State U. student brothers Dan Carney (1931-) and Frank Carney (1938-) found Pizza Hut in Wichita, Kan. with $600, growing to 6K restaurants in the U.S. and 5K in 94 other countries by 2015 - in that boring town, going there would be the highlight of the month?
+In 1997 Soviet ex-PM Mikhail Gorbachev appears in a Pizza Hut commercial.

 On May 8, 1959 Little Caesars Pizza is founded in Garden City, Mich. by Detroit Tigers farm team shortstop Michael "Mike" Ilitch (Illitch) (Illievski) Sr. (1929-) and his wife (since 1955) Marian Bayoff Ilitch (1933-), becoming the world's largest carry-out pizza chain, and 3rd largest pizza chain in the U.S. behind Pizza Hut and Domino's Pizza, with the slogan "Pizza!
 Pizza" (1979); the name is her pet name for him; he buys the Detroit Red Wings NHL team in 1982 for $8M, followed by the ML Detroit Tigers in 1990; the chain expands to all 50 states by 1987.